-Over 180 organisations in Suffolk have used the CAS Quality Standards to help them strengthen, build their confidence and embed effective practice across the organisation.
+Over 200 organisations have used the CAS Quality Framework to help them strengthen, build their confidence and embed effective practice across the organisation.
 Don’t just take our word for it, here are their stories.

 'CAS provide great support to help organisations work through the assessment.
 As always thank you for your brilliant help.